mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 chmod +x ~/bin/bs

-# go to the website and confirm authorization by logging in to your BaseSpace acct.
+# goes to the website to confirm authorization by logging in to your BaseSpace acct.
 bs auth

 #------------------------------